Roman Review: All about Roman’s health services and products

 Roman online reviews

 Roman has an outstanding reputation online, but its rating with the Better Business Bureau isn’t as stellar.
-It’s an accredited business with BBB, but its rating here is only a 1.38 out of 5 at the time of this writing.
-However, that only accounts for 26 reviews.
+It’s an accredited business with BBB, but its rating there is only a 1.28 out of 5 at the time of this writing.
+However, that only accounts for 36 reviews.
 Most complaints seem to arise from miscommunications around subscription cancellation or potential insurance coverage.

 Roman ED

 As mentioned above, the main focal points for men's health via Roman right now are sexual health and hair loss.
-Roman’s selection of options here is consistent with major competitors for sexual health and hair loss, though its oral minoxidil offering is rare and a potential game-changer for many.
+Roman’s selection of options here is consistent with major competitors for sexual health and hair loss.
 Your doctor consultation will determine which treatment would serve you best.

 Roman offers a few other health products, as well, from skincare to weight loss support.
-And that weight loss offering has expanded recently with the arrival of GLP-1s like Ozempic and others.
+And that weight loss offering has expanded recently with the arrival of GLP-1 medications like Ozempic and others.

 Let’s take a closer look at Roman’s treatments for specific health concerns.